Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Bribery-aware and Asymmetric Multiple Proposer Transaction Fee Mechanism Design

+In this section, we extend the bribery-aware TFM framework introduced in Section \ref{briberyaware} to accommodate an asymmetric multiple proposer design, thereby capturing the architectural requirements of FOCIL.
+Recall that in Section \ref{appendixcompariso}, we provide a high level overview describing how these extensions generalize the bribery-aware TFM to this setting. \begin{itemize}

 \item Let $H$ be the sequence of the preceding blocks $B_1, \ldots, B_{k-1}$.
 The new block is denoted by $B_k$. \item Let $M$ be the mempool with all the available transactions the includers and the block producer can include in their inclusion lists and their block respectively.
-Following \cite{roughgarden2023transactionfeemechanismdesign}, we assume that all the parties have the same view on $M$. \item Let $M_0$ be the mempool that consists only of the transactions of the users (not the fake transactions originated from the includers and the block producer). \item Let $C_{Block}$ be the maximum size for $B_k$. \item Let $C_{Incl}$ be the maximum size for an inclusion list. \end{itemize}
+Following \cite{roughgarden2023transactionfeemechanismdesign}, we assume that all the parties have the same view on $M$.
+Let $M_0$ be the mempool that consists only of the transactions of the users (not the fake transactions originated from the includers and the block producer).
+Transactions in $M_0$ are considered candidates for censorship. \item Let $C_{Block}$ be the maximum size for $B_k$ and $C_{Incl}$ be the maximum size for an inclusion list. \item Let $m$ be the number of includers and $n$ the number of the users. \end{itemize}